BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Read More: Performance Testing vs Load Testing

-1. Test for SQL injection vulnerabilities by attempting to inject SQL code into username and password fields.
+1. Test for SQL injection via username and password fields.

-8. Verify that the login page does not reveal whether a username exists in the system.
+8. Verify login page does not reveal username validity.

 10. Verify that session tokens and cookies are securely generated and stored.